lana-20/selenium-webdriver-architecture/README.md

     __Option 2__

-    Im PyCharm Terminal (or Command Prompt), run command __pip install selenium__.
+    In PyCharm Terminal (or Command Prompt), run command __pip install selenium__.
 To upgrade Python bindings, use the __-u__ flag/option __pip install -u selenium__.
 The Project Python Interpreter shows the version of the latest installed Selenium package.

     __pip__ is a package manager, a small component that comes with Python.